How to Remove Embroidery from Shirts, Hats, and More

 If you have a bird’s nest, make sure to clip that with embroidery scissors first.

-When shaving fill stitches, hold the tool right side up as shown for best results.
+When shaving fill stitches, hold the tool right side up as shown for best results and work on a flat surface.
 Having the remover so the top and stitch blade top run along the fabric doesn’t work well.

 Also, shaving with the blade perpendicular (but moving in the direction) of the fill stitches helps.
 However, you need a combination of movements to get everything up, especially underlay threads, which require more back-and-forth motion along the bobbin thread.